 For the next round, clients with high local accuracy records are chosen by the scheduler for training a global model.
 The local accuracy records can be a direct indicator of data quality of clients.
-By selecting and rewarding reliable providers with good data quality, the accuracy of the trained global model can be improved.
+By selecting and rewarding providers with good data quality, the accuracy of the trained global model can be improved.
 On the other hand, providers with bad data quality are not frequently chosen and therefore less rewards will be given to them.
-While loss is an indication of accuracy improvement used by previous works [5], [24], we use accuracy for reimbursement and scheduling.
-In previous works that used loss, it causes additional overhead to measure accuracy from selected clients.
+While loss is an indication of accuracy improvement used by previous works (Lai et al. 2021; Deng et al. 2021), we use accuracy for reimbursement and scheduling.
+The previous works use loss because it makes additional overheads to measure accuracy from selected clients.
 However, we found in our environment that each selected client already calculates accuracy whenever they conduct local training.
-Thus, we directly use the local accuracy as a metric for accuracy improvement without additional overhead.
-We also observed that high quality data providers show better local accuracy than low quality data providers.
+Thus, we directly use accuracy as a metric for accuracy improvement without additional overheads.

-Algorithm 4 Token distribution based on participation frequency.
+Algorithm 4: Token distribution based on participation frequency.

-Input: n: Total number of all providers, L: List of all providers, R: Rank of provider s, r_s: Number of participating rounds of provider s
+- Input: n: Total number of all providers, L: List of all providers, R: Rank of provider s, rs: Number of participating rounds of provider s

-1: $$D = \frac{n(n+1)}{2}$$
+- 1: $D = \frac{n(n+1)}{2}$

-- 2: Sort all providers according to the number of their participating rounds r_s
+- 2: Sort all providers according to the number of their participating rounds $r_s$

 - 3: S = SortDesc([L])

 - 4: i = rank for current data provider

 - 5: F = Total number of free tokens available

 - 6: i = 0

 - 7: for each data provider s = 0 to S 1 do

 - 8: Free tokens for $s = (n i) \times \frac{F}{D}$

+- i + +

-9: end for
+- 9: end for

-D. Reimbursement
+Reimbursement

 To keep consumers continuously engaged in FL process, tokens are reimbursed to consumers, depending on utility improvement.
-The general idea here is that more tokens will be returned back to consumers when the utility is less improved.
+The general idea here is that more tokens will be returned when the utility is less improved.
 Utility improvement is calculated by the profiler module at the aggregator side.
-Let us assume that T{ret} is the reimbursed tokens and I{util} is the utility improvement.
-Thus, the number of reimbursed tokens T{ret} is inversely proportional to the utility improvement I{util} as:
+Let us assume that $T{ret}$ is the reimbursed tokens and $I{util}$ is the utility improvement.
+Thus, the number of reimbursed tokens $T{ret}$ is inversely proportional to the utility improvement $I{util}$ as: